 Our dialogue with local education partners and the community has confirmed that education and childcare resources are a top priority for residents.
 To support the growing northern Santa Clara area, the site plans include an elementary school and daycare facilities.
 We believe this is an opportunity to support Santa Clarans and build best-in-class education facilities for future generations.
 We are committed to encompassing project aspects that will be beneficial to the emerging northern Santa Clara area and its community.

-With approximately 6,000 new units anticipated, the project aims to add needed housing for the region.
 The proposal creates an integrated network of neighborhoods offering the best of well-planned and state-of-the-art living within a walkable (car optional) mixed-use community.
 The project will include a diverse range of housing types, sizes and amenities, offering something for everyone.

 The transportation network for the project will be designed to prioritize pedestrians and cyclists and to encourage sustainable transit-oriented choices as part of everyday life.
 Smart parking solutions, ride-share, employer partnerships and other strategies are being explored to reduce congestion and improve land-use synergy.